Samjean50/EC2-instance/README.md

 ### Use Case

-This guide is designed for developers, DevOps engineers, and cloud computing enthusiasts who need a scalable and secure Linux server in the cloud.
-By setting up an EC2 instance, users can:
+This is useful for developers, DevOps engineers, and cloud computing enthusiasts who need a scalable and secure Linux server in the cloud.
+By setting up an EC2 instance, i can:

 - Deploy and manage cloud-based applications.